yoroyor/async_py_sample/README.md

 This command will:
 - Build the Docker image for the Python application.
-- Start a MongoDB container.
+- Build the MongoDB container using the provided Dockerfile.
 - Start the async processing application container.

 The application will process the CSV files asynchronously and store the results in the MongoDB database.

 ### Environment Variables

 - `MONGO_URI`: MongoDB connection URI.
-Defaults to `mongodb://mongodb:27017/`.
+Defaults to `mongodb://root:example@mongodb:27017/`.
 - `DB_NAME`: MongoDB database name.
 Defaults to `database_name`.

 ### Stopping the Application